ASQ-USI/question-editor-asq/README.md

 # question-editor-asq

-Proof of concept for a question editor developed for the [ASQ](http://asq.inf.usi.ch/) web-app
+Proof of concept for a question editor developed for the [ASQ](http://asq.inf.usi.ch/) web-app.

 Installation
 -------------